Like most of the other components out there, carbon monoxide detectors do expire.

 How much does it cost to install a carbon monoxide detector in the house?

-With an average price tag of $50- $90, most people can install about one or two CO detectors in their home.
-Some battery-powered carbon monoxide alarms can cost an average of $80 each.
+With an average price of $50 to $90, most people can install one or two CO detectors in their homes.
+However, some battery-powered carbon monoxide alarms can cost an average of $80 each.

-Overall, It could cost up to $ 700 to install about 9 carbon monoxide sensors in your home including labours and other additional costs.
+In total, it could cost up to $700 to install about 9 carbon monoxide sensors in your home, including labor and other additional costs.

 However, you can repeat the same steps about 5 to 10 years later.

 When should I replace the batteries in my carbon monoxide alarms?

-When the batteries are low, your CO detectors will start beeping every few minutes, as the batteries get weaker they will beep more often.
+When the batteries are low, your CO detectors will start beeping every few minutes.
+The weaker the batteries get, the more frequently they beep.

-Don’t make the mistake of removing the batteries to silence them or putting them in a drawer because they drive you crazy.
-Replace the batteries as soon as possible and put them back on.
+Please don’t make the mistake of removing the batteries to silence them or putting them in a drawer because they drive you crazy.
+Instead, replace and reinsert the batteries as soon as possible.

 Why does my carbon monoxide alarm beep or beep every 30 seconds?

 Your carbon monoxide detector is beeping every 30 seconds because the battery is low, at the end of its life, or not working properly.
-If you are not sure when you bought the CO detector, you should replace it.
+If you are not sure when you purchased the CO detector, you should replace it.

 When the detector detects a dangerous concentration of carbon monoxide, the unit will sound a loud alarm pattern.
-The alarm pattern is four short beeps followed by five seconds of silence followed by four short beeps.
+The alarm pattern consists of four short beeps, followed by five seconds of silence, followed by four short beeps.

 How do I know if my carbon monoxide alarm is working?

 If you are sure your CO detectors have not expired, you can press the test button on the detector.
 It will beep for a few seconds and then turn off.

 Some of the newer detectors will talk to you when you press the test button and tell you the battery level and detector status.